pierre-rouleau/tab-based-indent/README.rst

 - When turning **tbindent-mode** on:

-  - it remembers the original indentation scheme,
+  - it remembers the original tab-width and indentation scheme,
   - converts each group of spaces that constitute one indentation step into one hard tab and adjust the value of the following buffer local variables: